ax00z/ax00z.github.io/index.md

     <div class="bio">
 	    {{ site.description }}
-        <p> My name is Amir and I'm a computer science undergraduate student at Ryerson university.
+        <p> I am a computer science student currently pursuing a Bachelor of Science degree at Toronto Metropolitan University.
+With experience in full-stack development and a passion for software engineering, I have designed, developed, and implemented software solutions
-        I'm currently searching for an opportunity to grow my knowledge and test my skills!
-I'm passionate about a variety of computer science fields, including back-end development, cloud systems, computational analysis, and other aspects of the field.
+for both the front-end and back-end of various platforms.
+I am highly skilled in programming languages such as JavaScript and Python and have expertise in data visualization and analytics.
         </p>
     </div>